In the thick of it…

 On Our Way

-I am pleased we continued our early thesis time together with a Spiral Journal protocol to help sharpen your perception about your early-stage development of your MA thesis work.
-I am so glad we took the time to focus a bit on the importance of the Library and the Kean University Learning Commons in terms of resources for developing your thesis.
-We will connect with Craig Anderson on 9/26.
+As mentioned in class, please remember the importance of the Library aka the Kean University Learning Commons in terms of resources for developing your thesis.
+We will connect with Craig Anderson on 10/23 for an in person workshop.
 Craig is one of Kean’s excellent reference librarians, and we will participate in his workshop geared towards MA students doing research.
-You will learn more about the vast resources at your fingertips, which is most certainly an important step for your continual thesis work.
+You will be reminded about how to search the vast resources at your fingertips, which is most certainly an important step for your MA thesis work.
 I hope you will try a few other workshops there in the future that might be supportive, and also get to know a librarian or two at Kean, while you work on your thesis overall.

 Here are the agenda slides from last class: